-I've got some pictures of this tower block with fully corrected verticals that would not look out of place in architects drawings, however this is the image that a client particularly liked.
+I've got some pictures of this tower block in Wolverhampton with fully corrected verticals that would not look out of place in architects drawings, however this is the image that a client particularly liked.

 Slightly tilted verticals just make buildings look as if they are leaning.